Please note that this page contains a selection of declassified texts.

 Sports organisations and competition organisers are also required to adopt and implement stricter rules to combat corruption, sanctions and proportionate disciplinary and dissuasive measures in the event of offences, as well as good governance principles.
 The Convention also provides safeguards for informants and witnesses.

-The Council of Europe Convention on the Manipulation of Sports Competitions has been adopted by the Committee of Ministers at its 1205th meeting, on 9 July 2014, and will be open for signature on 18 September 2014, on the occasion of the 13th Council of Europe Conference of Ministers responsible for Sport which will take place in Magglingen (Switzerland).
+The Council of Europe Convention on the Manipulation of Sports Competitions has been adopted by the Committee of Ministers at its 1205th meeting, on 9 July 2014, and has been open for signature on 18 September 2014, on the occasion of the 13th Council of Europe Conference of Ministers responsible for Sport which took place in Magglingen (Switzerland).

 More information available on the website of the Enlarged Partial Agreement on Sports (EPAS).